Skip to content

 2. Serial port (USB only) — auto-detected; you confirm or enter manually

-5. Web admin UI - whether to enable it, bind address, and password
+6. Web admin UI — whether to enable it, bind address, and backup directory

 After the wizard completes, restart the service to apply: